-On the [Investigator] tab of the Device Investigator page, the order in which the metric panels appear in the left-hand pane mirrors the order in which the corresponding metric widgets appear in the right-hand pane.
-You can drag and drop the panels up or down in the left-hand pane to edit the order in which the metric panels appear on the right-hand pane.
+On the [Investigator] tab of the Device Investigator page, the order in which the metric panels appear in the right panel when you click the [Edit] button mirrors the order in which the corresponding metric panel widgets appear in the left panel.
+You can drag and drop the panels up or down in the right panel to edit the order in which the metric panels appear on the left panel.
 This enables you to prioritize the information that appears on the page.